-The term of a patent is 20 years from the date of the application.
+The term of both French and European patents is 20 years from the date of the application.

 6 Border Control Measures

 6.1 Is there any mechanism for seizing or preventing the importation of infringing products and if so how quickly are such measures resolved?